Have Cong & BJP made it cakewalk for Kejriwal in Delhi election race

 The Congress, on the other hand, has fielded its former NSUI functionary Romesh Sabharwal from the constituency.

 His mother was a teacher and his father a clerk.
-Associated with the Congress since late 1980s', Sabharwal has also served as chairman of the Delhi Tourism department.
+Associated with the Congress since the late 1980s', Sabharwal has also served as chairman of the Delhi Tourism department.

 After waiting for 6 hours, Kejriwal files nomination for Delhi Assembly polls